 How do we wait for the law?
-Can we be testimonies of ourselves in front of the law?
-Stool is an adaptation for one actor of the parable 'Before the law' written by Franz Kafka in 1915 and contained in The Trial.
-The performance uses techniques from the Forum Theatre to involve the public of the Spring School in a participatory transformation of the plot.
+How to we work inside the law?

+The Stool is a work in progress towards an adaptation for one actor of the parable Before the Law written by Franz Kafka in 1915 and contained in The Trial.

+The workshop aims at proposing participative techniques to involve the public of the Spring School to contribute to the script.

 Kafka's parable tells of a man from the country who asks entry to the law.
 The gatekeeper says that it is possible to enter, but not in that moment and gives him a stool in order to seat and wait.
-It is within the waiting time of the man of the country that Kafka's story unravels.
+It is within the waiting time of the man from the country that Kafka's story unravels.
 The parable is not meant to offer an easier or more direct understanding of the law.
-Instead, it tries to make it more blurred or multiple, similar to a psychological understanding of the self.
-Stool is an artistic experiment, combining performance and literature, movement and objects, to explore how do we psychologically work into the law, and if this has something to do with our collective sense of justice.
-The Stool is a work written by Valentina and performed by actor Keith Fleming
+Instead, it tried to make it more blurred or multiple, similar to a psychological understanding of the self.
+The Stool is an artistic experiment, combining performance and literature, movement and objects, to explore how do we psychologically work into the law, and if this has something to do with our sense of justice.

-Valentina Bonizzi is an artist working with a range of media including film, photography, radio and performance.
-She has presented her work internationally and she holds an MRes from Glasgow School of Art and a PhD (AHRC) from the University of Dundee.
+Valentina Bonizzi is an artist working with a range of media, including film, photography, sound and performative actions in public spaces.
+She has presented her work internationally and she holds and MRes from Glasgow School of Art and a PhD (AHRC) from the University of Dundee.